JellyGamez/Snake-Game/README.md

 # Snake-Game
- The classic game of snake written in C++.
-My first project ever made
+ Simple snake game written in C++.
+Also my first project ever made
 ## Features
 - Move using **W A S D**
 - Keeping track of the current score and highscore